Briontechnology/Advanced-Natural-Language-Terminal/README.md

 Generated Code:
 numbers = list(range(1, 11))
 Execution Output:
-Contributing
+Contributing:

 Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
-Make sure to write tests for new features and maintain clear and concise documentation.
+Whether it's suggesting new features, adding support for new LLMs, or enhancing learning algorithms, your input can help drive the project forward.
+Please fork the repository and submit a pull request with your proposed changes.
+For major changes, please open an issue first to discuss what you would like to modify.

-License
+License:

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

+Contact:

+For questions or suggestions, feel free to open an issue on GitHub or contact the project maintainers.

 Acknowledgments